 ($m_1=2, m_2=1, n=r=2$ ) Below we show the possibilities for $[C;S]$ for a plane in $\R^3$ (drawn in red as the span of $[A,B]$, where $A \in \R^{2,2}$, $B \in \R^{1,2}$).
-A plane can be the x-y plane.
-A plane in general position in $\R^3$ intersects the x-y plane in a line (shown as a dashed red line) but does not include the z-axis.
-A final possibility for a plane is that it includes the z-axis (broken red/green line.)
+A plane can be the $xy$-plane.
+A plane in general position in $\R^3$ intersects the $xy$-plane in a line (shown as a dashed red line) but does not include the $z$ axis.
+A final possibility for a plane is that it includes the $z$ axis (broken red/green line.)

 The corresponding $[C;S]$ matrix is illustrated.
-We have $c_1=1$ corresponding to the 0 degree angle from a line in the red plane and the x-y axis.
-We have $c_2$ which is the cosine of the angle formed from a line at right angles from the aforementioned line and the x-y axis.
+We have $c_1=1$ corresponding to the 0 degree angle from a line in the red plane and the $x,y$ axis.
+We have $c_2$ which is the cosine of the angle formed from a line at right angles from the aforementioned line and the $xy$-plane.
 Note that $s_1=0$ is not found in the $S$ matrix, since there is room for only one row which contains $s_2$.

-Figure \ref{fig:2dexp} below is the ellipse picture in 3 dimensions, which admittedly has too few dimensions to understand the general picture.
-Nevertheless, one can clearly see the unit circle in the sphere being projected down to an ellipse on the x-y axis.
+Figure \ref{fig:2dexp} below is the ellipse picture in 3 dimensions (3d), which admittedly has too few dimensions to understand the general picture.
+Nevertheless, one can clearly see the unit circle in the sphere being projected down to an ellipse on the $x,y$ axis.
 We see the $c_1=1$ and $c_2=\cos \theta$ as the lengths of the semi-axis of the ellipse.
-The $u_1$ direction is where the plane representing $\text{span}([A;B])$ intersects the $xy$ plane.
+The $u_1$ direction is where the plane representing $\text{span}([A;B])$ intersects the $xy$-plane.
 The $u_2$ direction is orthogonal to $u_1$ and also in the $\text{span}([A;B])$ plane.
-The $u_2$ direction is the maximum slope off the $xy$ plane. $s_2=\sin \theta$ is the length of the projection of the unit circle onto the $z$-axis.
+The $u_2$ direction is the maximum slope off the $xy$-plane, and $s_2=\sin \theta$ is the length of the projection of the unit circle onto the $z$-axis.
 The orthogonal direction projects to $0$ giving the $s_1=0$.